Frequently Asked Questions

 What is content governance?

 Content governance is the process of managing and organizing a company's digital content in a consistent and efficient manner.
-Its goal is to ensure content is accurate, relevant, meets the needs of the target audience, complies with legal and ethical standards, and supports business goals.
-[Source]
+Its primary goal is to ensure that content is accurate, relevant, and meets the needs of the target audience, while also complying with legal and ethical standards and supporting business objectives.
+Source

 What is a content governance model and why do you need one?

 Content strategy involves designing a plan for the creation, delivery, and management of all content across digital channels to meet business goals.
-Content governance, on the other hand, focuses on the management and organization of digital content, defining the rules and processes for executing the content strategy.
-[Source]
+Content governance, on the other hand, focuses on the management and organization of digital content, defining rules for how the strategy is executed.
+Governance is the management layer that ensures the strategy is implemented consistently and effectively.
+Source

 What are the benefits of content governance?